TPiazza21/StockTrader/retrievingData/README_data.md

 # StockTrader
+This file is meant to describe the data files that are here, but skip if you only need to access second_data.csv, third_data.csv, fourth_data.csv.

 Inside the folder "retrievingData", there are broadly two types of .csv files: those that are raw data (price, weather, volumes, etc.), and those that are data from our agents.

 Raw Data: (which was generally run via the python file "get_data.py" BEWARE SAVING TO THE SAME FILE NAME)